cesarofuchi/machine_learning_engineer_azure/optimizing_ml_pipeline_in_azure/README.md

 ## Scikit-learn Pipeline
 **Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**

+***Evaluate the logistic regression baseline.***

 * The data is accessed from url - "https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/bankmarketing_train.csv", and a Tabular Dataset is created using TabularDatasetFactory

 * Data is then cleaned and pre-processed using clean_data function, this includes Binary encoding and One Hot Encoding of categorical features

 * Data is then split into 80:20 ratio for training and testing

 * Define a Scikit-learn based Logistic Regression model and set up a parameter sampler.
 We define 2 hyperparameters to be tuned, namely C and max_iter.
-C represents the inverse regularization parameter and max_iter represents the maximum number of iterations
+C represents the inverse regularization parameter and max_iter represents the maximum number of iterations.
+Default parameters (1 for C) and (100) for max iterations gave us 0.9116 of accuracy

 * HyperDrive configuration is created using a SKLearn estimator and parameter sampler